The important thing to remember is that level AAA is the highest conformance level.

-If you only comply with Level A, you’re most likely non-compliant with the ADA and are creating barriers for disabled users and customers.
+If you only comply with Level A, you’re most likely non-compliant with the ADA, creating barriers for disabled users and customers.

 This level meets Level A’s criteria and more while allowing you to choose a flexible design for your website.

 Level AA is not too light, nor does it restrict you from making an aesthetically pleasing website.

-However, this level is the most restrictive when it comes to your website’s interactive components.
+However, this level is the most restrictive regarding your website’s interactive components.

 Thus, your site’s design and functionality might be affected.